 - Give yourself time to get to and from the train station.
-Most stations are in the centre of the major cities, although some can be a 15-minute bus or taxi journey just outside of it.
+Rail travel in Spain may cover extensive ground, but while most stations are in the centre of the major cities, some can be a 15-minute bus or taxi journey just outside of it.
 Research beforehand to give yourself time to plan your journey to the station prior to departing.

 Planning a Spain Train Travel Trip?
 Pin It!

 WIN – Two Renfe Rail Passes and Travel Spain by Train! > Competition Now Closed

 Do you want to travel around Spain by train and create your own city-hopping adventure?
 For your chance to win two RENFE passes, simply enter below, answering the following question:

 Which cities did I visit on my #SpainbyTrain trip?